kw01sg/source-code-mgmt/README.md

 ## Subversion

-This readme serves as documentation on how to setup a remote SVN repository on a server.
+Section on how to setup a remote SVN repository on a server.

-A dockerfile is also provided to run an Ubuntu container that acts as remote server for people to run experiments.

 ### General Idea